Bacteriophages: The Medicine of Tomorrow?

 History

-They were discovered in 1915 by Frederick Twort and in 1917 by Félix d'Hérelle.
-They were referred to as "bacterial viruses".
+They were discovered in 1915 by Frederick Twort and in 1917 by Félix d'Hérelle, who described them as "bacterial viruses".

 Applications

-In medicine, phages are used to treat bacterial infections, especially in antibiotic-resistant bacteria.
-This is called phage therapy.
+In medicine, phages are used to treat bacterial infections, especially those caused by antibiotic-resistant bacteria.
+This is known as phage therapy.

 About Me